infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 - `inline`
 - `async`

-### `task` proxy
+### `task`

-When applied on a task interface, this function provides a proxy for this task.
-Syntaxicly, this proxy can be use as an implementation of the task.
-Functionally, this proxy dispatches the task or provides its return value, depending on the current workflow history.
+When applied on a task interface, this function provides a [stub](https://en.wikipedia.org/wiki/Method_stub) for this task.
+Syntaxicly, this stub can be used as an implementation of the task.
+Functionally, this stub dispatches the task or provides its return value, depending on the current workflow history.

-For example, let's consider this line (from the `greet` method of `HelloWorldImpl` above).
+For example, let's consider this line (from the `HelloWorldImpl` workflow above).

 <code-group>
   <code-block label="Java" active>